Art Nouveau Garden Cufflinks

 foliage and sinuous vines fill these wonderfully graphic

 cufflinks.
 The dramatic design is inspired by earlier Art

-Nouveau and Japanese design.
+Nouveau and Japanese works.
 Elegantly crafted in 14kt

-The backs of these cufflinks are as finely crafted as the fronts.
-The maker's attention to small, hidden details can be seen in the sturdy curved cross bars and strong brackets.
-Also note the crisp, gently rounded edges and the mirror-like polish of the gold.
-The maker's passion for quality and small details is evident.
+The maker's passion for fine craftsmanship can be seen on the backs of the cufflinks.
+Note the sturdy curved cross bars and strong brackets which secure the cufflinks on the cuff, as well as the crisp, gently rounded edges and the mirror-like finish of the gold.
+The maker's passion for quality is evident even in the smallest of details.

-One side of the cross bar is marked "HALLMARK", the maker's mark of United Jewelers, Inc. United Jewelers was an association of retail jewelers based in New York City that created fine cufflinks and other jewels during the 1910s and 1920s.
+One side of the cross bars is stamped "HALLMARK", the maker's mark of United Jewelers, Inc. United Jewelers was an association of retail jewelers founded in New York City in the early 20th century that created fine cufflinks and other jewels during the 1910s and 1920s.
 The opposite side of the cross bar is stamped "14K" for the purity of the gold.

 Name: Japanese Garden

 If you have any questions, suggestions or comments, I can be reached at

 978 525-8951 or email@example.com.